 272 CID Trigger Torque V8

 There were 33,165 Crown Victoria cars produced by Ford for 1955, with a base price of $2,302.
 This car was originally assembled in the Dallas, Texas assembly plant.
-Extras installed with the car included the 272 V8 engine, Ford-O-Matic Drive automatic transmission and power steering.
+Extras installed with the car included the 272 V8 engine, Ford-O-Matic Drive automatic transmission, power steering and a continental kit.

 This car is currently for sale on eBay. (follow the link for even more photos)